What we learned from the 2nd week of the Kyle Rittenhouse homicide trial

 "I thought that the prosecution scored some points," said Kim.
 "I found myself asking, 'Did he really need to shoot?' "

-Prosecutors' request that jurors also be allowed to consider lesser charges on several counts hints that the trial has not been gone as well as the state might have hoped.
+The prosecutors' request that jurors also be allowed to consider lesser charges on several counts hints that the trial has not gone as well as the state might have hoped.
 The judge has not yet issued a decision on the lesser charges.

-"I think the request for lesser included charges reflects an acknowledgement that their case might not be as strong with regard to the original charges, and that at this point, they're willing to give up the prospect of life imprisonment for the defendant in exchange for obtaining convictions on something," Kim said.
+"I think the request for lesser included charges reflects an acknowledgment that their case might not be as strong with regard to the original charges and that at this point, they're willing to give up the prospect of life imprisonment for the defendant in exchange for obtaining convictions on something," Kim said.

 In Wisconsin, those lesser charges include second-degree intentional homicide as well as first- and second-degree reckless homicide — the state's version of a manslaughter charge.